 Indie rock / Indie pop / 70s rock

 On their 1999 masterpiece Summerteeth, Wilco progressed from their typical roots-y rock into dark, mature power pop.
-Similarly, We're All Gonna Die, the fifth record from Americana rock group Dawes, finds them leaving behind their '70s throwback sound for indie rock and contemporary AOR.
+Similarly, We're All Gonna Die, the fifth record from Americana rock group Dawes, finds them shifting from their '70s throwback sound for indie rock and contemporary AOR.

-And therein lies the problem, creatively at least.
-Where Summerteeth went deeper into Wilco's natural sound and influences- expanding their background in Americana into a varied mix of dark folk and power pop - Die is fairly straightforward in its approach and structure.
-Its upbeat feel, dance-able rhythms, and myriad of synths and noises are weird for a Dawes album but pretty ordinary in the context of indie rock and AOR.
-Heck, trite hipster party anthem (we really needed one of those!)
-"When the Tequilla Runs Out" is made for mainstream pop radio.
+While Summerteeth went deeper into Wilco's natural sound and influences, expanding their Americana background into a mixture of dark folk and power pop, We're All Gonna Die is less natural and more stilted.
+Instead of organically progressing their sound, Dawes attempts to be a trendy, smooth indie pop band.
+As such, they've abandoned their roots for something less, not more, interesting.
+The albums upbeat feel, dance-able rhythms, and myriad of synths and noises are weird for a Dawes album, but they're pretty ordinary in the context of indie rock and AOR.
+Trite hipster party anthem "When the Tequilla Runs Out" is made for mainstream pop radio.

-It would maybe be different if the songs were stronger, but they simply aren't.
-They're catchy but nothing makes them interesting or engaging.
-Many are calling Taylor Goldsmith's lyrics "literary."
+It would be different if the songs were stronger, but they simply aren't.
+They're sometimes catchy but nothing makes them overly interesting or engaging.
+Many call Taylor Goldsmith's lyrics "literary."
 I'd call them faux-losophy, whether in the many story songs that don't seem to go anywhere or outright preachy tracks like "Quitters."
-Their faux-losophical quality gives the impression that they are philosophical or have depth when, in actuality, they're simply only slightly more thoughtful than typical banal pop lyrics.
+While the lyrics sometimes seem like they are philosophical or have depth, in actuality they're only slightly more thoughtful than typical banal pop lyrics.

 I have known and respected Dawes practically since their inception.
 I was even at a sparsely attended show of theirs at First Avenue in Minnesota around the release of their debut LP (I'm sure you're happy for me).
 I know that We're All Going to Die is a meaningful statement from a band that is attempting to experiment and progress.

 They'd be better off, however, continuing on their own unique path.
-It'd be more natural for them to move forward by incorporating different organic approaches and sounds from their Americana foundation.
+It'd be more natural for them to move forward by incorporating different organic approaches and sounds from their Americana and 70s rock foundation.
 Instead they replace it with a contemporary ethos that lacks soul and feels disposable.

 Psychedelic rock / Indie rock / World

-Swedish psychedelic rock band Goat have somehow kept their anonymity through three albums.
-How nobody knows who any members of an entire band are in 2016 is a strange miracle.
-Sure, the Residents were able to pull it off, but that was in the stone age of the 70s and 80s.
+The members of Swedish psychedelic rock band Goat have remained anonymous through three albums.
+That nobody knows the names of any members of a band in 2016 nothing short of a miracle.
+Sure, the Residents were able to pull off anonymity, but that was in the stone age of the 70s and 80s.
 Like the Residents, the mystique of Goat works in their favor, adding to their enigmatic, pagan aura.